1. Previous: Chapter 15

 Handling request #789

 “The front desk recorded that it received the request, but that was all!
 The help desk apparently never received it!” noted Cecil.
-What happened?
-Cecil pulled up the code for the front desk again.
+What had happened?
+He pulled up the code for the front desk again.

 object FrontDesk {